What Goes in a Peer Card

 Use

-set_card for corrections.
+set_cardfor corrections.
 If the automatic system has recorded something incorrect, manually set the card with the corrected facts.
 Remember this replaces the entire card.